mpabarca/landingpage-template/README.md

 ## 🧩 Component Structure and Modularity

 Designed with modularity in mind, components are reusable, maintainable, and easy to extend.
-Each section of the site, such as Home, Sidebar or Footer, is structured as a standalone component that receives its data from the server, ensuring fast and efficient rendering.
+Each section of the site, such as Home, Navbar or Footer, is structured as a standalone component that receives its data from the server, ensuring fast and efficient rendering.

 ### 🗂️ Key Principles